Ontario Sports Betting Sites: Best Ontario Sportsbooks in 2025

 For the government, they now get to play a role in a massive industry that countless Ontarians were already involved with.
 They get to tax the operators and dictate the direction the industry goes in their province.

 For sportsbooks, they can now advertise and promote their business, and they will likely see a lot of new customers.
 That is why Ontarians have seen a lot of commercials and billboards advertising gambling companies lately.
-While they aren’t allowed to advertise things like free bet offers or other betting offers Canada, they can still spotlight what they bring to the table.
+While they aren’t allowed to advertise things like free bet offers or other betting offers, they can still spotlight what they bring to the table.

 Who Is Eligible for A License?